kuflex/ofxKu/README.md

 ## Statistics
 * ofxKuMathStat - compute median value of the vector

-## Timing
-* ofxKuSlowBit - bit, controllable changing it state

 ## Values
 * ofxKuValueCheckChange - checks if value was changed
+* ofxKuSlowBit - bit, controllable changing it state

+## Presets
+* ofxKuPreset - presets maintaining system

 ## Utilities for files
 * ofxKuBufferRecorder class for recording/replaying data buffers, such as kinect data